 What method works best for you?
 Let us know by leaving a comment.

 - Place the saucepan on to a burner and bring the water to a roiling boil, over medium-high heat.

 - Once the water is at a full boil, turn the heat completely off and cover the pot with a lid.
 Cooking times vary so see below for your desired cooking time.

-- For hard boiled eggs let stand in the water for 10 minutes
+- For hard boiled eggs let stand in the hot water for 10 minutes.

-* For soft boiled eggs let stand in the water for 8 minutes
+- For medium soft boiled eggs let stand in the hot water for 6 to 7 minutes.

-* For a runny yolk let stand in the water for 5 minutes
+- For a runny yolk let stand in the hot water for 4 to 5 minutes.

 Remove the shells and you’re good to go!